30 Surprisingly Delicious Food Pairings That Will Blow Your Mind

 Pickles and Ice Cream

 Supposedly, this is a common pregnancy craving—there's even a pregnancy-focused cookbook called Pickles and Ice Cream.
 As Slate explained, there was even an episode of I Love Lucy where a pregnant Lucy dipped a pickle into a papaya milkshake while she was pregnant.
 (If you thought it was weird to dip French fries into a Frosty, imagine this concoction.)
-Of course, you don't have to be pregnant if you want to try this combination on your own.
+Of course, you don't have to be pregnant if you want to try this combination.
 No judgment here!

 Bloody Mary and Steak